Sen --exclude argüman arıyoruz.

 components is excluded.
 In the example above, if you create an

-archive and exclude files that end with *.o
+archive and exclude files that end with *.o, but explicitly name

 given as a pattern on the command line.
 Use